 The final day's walk is a descend from Krn Lake to Lepena Valley and on the Soča Trail all the way to Bovec (3 hours).
 The emerald Soča River is regarded by many to be one of the most beautiful rivers in Europe.
 It flows through narrow gorges and over broad gravel beds.
 Afternoon is free for you to explore the small town of Bovec, well known to outdoor enthusiasts.

 Accommodation in a hotel*** in Bovec, breakfast included.

 White Water Rafting on Soča River (2,5h) and transfer to Bled (1,5h).

 Optional White Water Rafting on the emerald Soča River in the morning hours with pick-up at your accommodation and later on, after optional lunch in Bovec, a scenic transfer to Bled via Vršič (1611 m), the highest mountain pass in Slovenia.
-Remainder of the day free for sightseeing with optional rental of bikes (for a visit of the Vintgar Gorge).
+Remainder of the day free for sightseeing with optional rental of bikes (for a visit of the Vintgar Gorge) or a short hike up to the Osojnica viewpoint.
 Bled is an Alpine pearl, standing at the doorstep of the Triglav National Park with a picturesque lake that has an island in the middle as well as an impressive, over 1000 years old castle that stands on a rock wall above.

 Accommodation in a hotel*** in Bled, breakfast included.

 The trip concludes after breakfast.
 You may choose to extend your stay in Bled in order to take advantage of the great outdoor activities on offer: canyoning, rock climbing, cycling, etc. ...